Українська

 A temple of defensive type.
 Built at the beginning of the 17th century, restored in 1867.

-Inside is a highly artistic Rococo iconostasis.
+Inside the Church of Saint George is a highly artistic iconostasis in the Rococo style.

 Ruska Street, 4 Brody